Devansh-Gupta-Official/classification-web-app/README.md

 This application supports three datasets: Iris, Breast Cancer, and Wine.
 The available classifiers are K-Nearest Neighbors (KNN), Support Vector Machine (SVM), and Random Forest.
 Principal Component Analysis (PCA) plots provide insights into the dataset, while confusion matrices and classification reports help evaluate classifier performance.

+## Feedback
+We appreciate your feedback!
+Please rate your experience using the star rating system below.

+If you rated 1-3 stars, we value your feedback!
+Please let us know how we can improve by providing your comments in the "Enter your Feedback" text area.
+If you rated 4-5 stars, thank you for your positive feedback!
+Enjoy exploring the classifiers!
+Note: If you encounter any issues or have suggestions, feel free to submit feedback.

+## How to Run
+Install the required packages by running pip install -r requirements.txt.
+Run the app using streamlit run your_app_file.py.

 https://classification-web-app.streamlit.app/